 She is not a unique model as we’ve seen in the short, but there didn’t seem to be a lot of Karas around in comparison to other recurring androids.

 At the beginning of her story, Kara is given back to her owner after getting hit by a car, or so it seems.
 The repairs unfortunately caused a total reset in her system, erasing all her memories and bringing her state back to factory settings.
 For this reason she fails to recognize the man’s daughter, Alice, to whom she was very close prior to the incident that damaged her body and virtual brain.
-However, Kara can get fragments of her lost memory back upon finding triggering objects or papers while cleaning around the house, awakening specific events she was supposed to completely forget, but that somehow remained stored into her system.
+Still, Kara can get fragments of her lost memory back upon finding triggering objects or papers while cleaning around the house, awakening specific events she was supposed to completely forget, but that somehow remained stored into her system.

 She is the first character breaking through the blocking program and embracing deviancy to save Alice from her abusive father (it is implied that she already did it once before) and take her away to seek a safer place where they can live together as a family.